irishakarpova/Data-Table-Comp_REST/README.md

   , document.getElementById(‘root’));

 ```
-<p>I prefer to use the PropTypes library to set the required type of props.
-Type-checking will warn if accepted a type different from the intended props.</p>
+<p>I use the PropTypes library to set the necessary type of props.
+Type-checking will warn if we pass a different type from the intended.</p>

 ```javaScript
 import PropTypes from 'prop-types'